Greetings, salutations, and welcome one, welcome all to another Friday’s Rugby News. And not just any ol’ Friday but the Friday before a Bledisloe!

 If overseas clubs want to poach, pay and grow our players, then let them.

 Be my guest, poach away!
 But poach with the knowledge that at any time, RA can come calling for Wallaby duties.
-Sure, a Mack Hanson or two will fall through the net and swap allegiances.
+Sure, a Mack Hansen or two will fall through the net and swap allegiances.
 But so what?
 It’s pressure from the bottom up, or as KARL calls it, ‘muster time’.
 As one player heads north, a spot opens up domestically for another to come forward.
 And on and on and on it goes.
 Your building depth while simultaneously alleviating salary/inflationary pressures at home and still have more than enough content to keep TV partners interested.

 It also becomes a selling point for those young rugby athletes perhaps unsure of what code to pursue, due to limited numbers in Oz SRP squads.
 How’s this for a pitch: ‘Go and learn your craft in France, Japan or England, enjoy the lifestyle, develop your game and life skills yet still be available for Wallaby selection!’
-Or: ‘Travel to Bankstown and have your gear stolen from the team bus if it’s not set on fire while you play gaol ball’.
+Or: ‘Travel to Bankstown and have your gear stolen from the team bus if it’s not set on fire while you play gaol ball.’

 It also then organically encourages competition between players for spots.
-All of a sudden the THP for the Waratahs doesn’t have to only outplay the Reds, Force or Brumbies prop, but also must be playing better than the 23yo Australian tighthead prop who plays at Bath, or Tokyo, or Paris, or LA.
+All of a sudden the THP for the Waratahs doesn’t have to only outplay the Reds, Force or Brumbies prop, but also must be playing better than the 23yo Australian tighthead prop who plays in Bath, or Tokyo, or Paris, or LA.
 All this talk about building depth and pathways when the answer AND control is at our finger tips already: let the market do the heavy lifting.
 Just be smart how you manipulate and move within that market.
 As Happyman said during G&GR conversations this week ‘Australia is a net exporter of rugby talent’.
 He’s 100% right.
 So let’s embrace that, control that and benefit from that.
 As opposed to kicking stones and restricting our own trade (WTAF?).

 I know Phil Waugh is an avid reader of FRN (Phil – enough calls already, I’ll interview you on my pod soon.
 Talk about needy), so come on PW, make it so.
 As for the rest of you Gaggers, don’t take my word for it.
 Pick your own answer from the poll below and send a message to RA.
 Should we abolish the Giteau Law?
 Every vote counts.